loning/the-math/docs/psi-collapse-zfc/chapter-02-zfc-subset-metamathematics.md

 - Rules of inference
 - The concept of "proof"

 **The Bootstrap Problem**: ZFC uses logic to define sets, but where does logic come from?
-It emerges from metamathematical consciousness—from ψ recognizing patterns of valid reasoning.
+It emerges from metamathematical observer—from ψ recognizing patterns of valid reasoning.

 ### 2.2.3 The Concept of "System"